Texas Instruments (NASDAQ:TXN) Updates Q3 2022 Earnings Guidance

-Texas Instruments (NASDAQ:TXN – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
+Texas Instruments (NASDAQ:TXN – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $2.23-$2.51 for the period, compared to the consensus earnings per share estimate of $2.26.
 The company issued revenue guidance of $4.90 billion-$5.30 billion, compared to the consensus revenue estimate of $4.97 billion.

-Several research analysts recently weighed in on the stock.
-Oppenheimer decreased their price objective on shares of Texas Instruments from $220.00 to $200.00 and set an outperform rating on the stock in a research report on Thursday, July 21st.
-Barclays dropped their price objective on shares of Texas Instruments from $170.00 to $150.00 and set an underweight rating for the company in a report on Wednesday, April 27th.
-Credit Suisse Group lowered their price target on Texas Instruments from $200.00 to $195.00 in a research report on Wednesday, April 27th.
-Truist Financial cut their price objective on Texas Instruments from $189.00 to $172.00 in a report on Wednesday, April 27th.
-Finally, Morgan Stanley raised their price objective on Texas Instruments from $155.00 to $160.00 and gave the company an underweight rating in a report on Wednesday, July 27th.
-Two investment analysts have rated the stock with a sell rating, twelve have issued a hold rating and ten have issued a buy rating to the company.
-According to MarketBeat.com, the company currently has a consensus rating of Hold and an average target price of $182.19.
+A number of equities analysts recently commented on the company.
+Susquehanna Bancshares reduced their price objective on Texas Instruments from $230.00 to $215.00 and set a buy rating on the stock in a research report on Wednesday, April 27th.
+Benchmark assumed coverage on Texas Instruments in a research report on Wednesday, June 29th.
+They set a buy rating and a $205.00 price objective on the stock.
+The Goldman Sachs Group reduced their target price on Texas Instruments from $162.00 to $148.00 in a research report on Friday, July 15th.
+Deutsche Bank Aktiengesellschaft reduced their target price on Texas Instruments from $175.00 to $160.00 in a research report on Wednesday, July 20th.
+Finally, Susquehanna reduced their target price on Texas Instruments from $230.00 to $215.00 and set a buy rating on the stock in a research report on Wednesday, April 27th.
+Two equities research analysts have rated the stock with a sell rating, twelve have given a hold rating and ten have given a buy rating to the company.
+According to MarketBeat, the company presently has an average rating of Hold and a consensus price target of $182.19.

 Texas Instruments Dividend Announcement